Christian or disciple: is there a difference?

 ‘leaving the boat and their father behind’

+For these men, to follow Jesus meant giving up their livelihood and making Jesus their primary relationship, even above their own parents.
+It was an all-out commitment of their life to Jesus.
 Does that mean to be a disciple we need to give up our jobs and families?
-No, the issue here isn’t necessarily literally giving up a vocation and leaving home, but rather giving up our dependence on a vocation and other things in our lives that provide security and happiness; giving up any relationship or status that comes before Jesus.
+No; the issue here isn’t necessarily literally giving up a vocation and leaving home, but rather giving up our dependence on a vocation and other things in our lives that provide security and happiness; giving up any relationship or status that comes before Jesus.

-Jesus then turned to his disciples and said, ‘If anyone would come after me, let him deny himself and take up his cross and follow me.
+‘If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
 For what will it profit a man if he gains the whole world and forfeits his soul?’
-(Matthew 15:24-26, ESV).
+(Matthew 16:24-26, ESV).

+To be a "fisher of men" is to live a life that is counter-cultural; radically different from your community because the whole of your life is aligned with Jesus.
 This requires counting the cost and being willing to pay the price.
-The cost is great but pales in comparison to the life gained.
+The cost is great, but it pales in comparison to the life gained.

-Being a disciple is not a task, it is life: the life God created us for.
+Jesus said that he ‘came so that [we] may have life and have it abundantly’ (John 10:10b, ESV).
+Being a disciple is not a task; it is life: the life God created us for.

 Talk to a Mentor